R3Conclave/ccl-documentation/user-guide/docs/conclave-cloud-concepts.md

 You can upload as many functions as you want, each designed to perform a different task.

-You might find it more convenient to create an NPM package and configure it using a tool such as webpack to assemble multiple files or even languages into a single JavaScript file for uploading to Conclave Functions.
+You might find it more convenient to create an npm package and configure it using a tool such as webpack to assemble multiple files or even languages into a single JavaScript file for uploading to Conclave Functions.
 You can even define multiple exported functions from a JavaScript module, then upload the same file multiple times but change the entry point each time to create multiple functions.
-This is the approach used by the Conclave Cloud Password sample.
+The Conclave Cloud Password Manager sample uses this approach.
 Take a look at the source code [here](https://github.com/R3Conclave/ccl-sample-conclavepass/tree/main/functions).

 ## Function hashes

 Whenever you upload a function to Conclave Functions, `ccl` will calculate the [SHA256](https://www.simplilearn.com/tutorials/cyber-security-tutorial/sha-256-algorithm#what_is_the_sha256_algorithm) hash of the JavaScript code with the entry point's name concatenated to the end.
-If the code or entry point changes, then the hash will also change.
+If the code or entry point changes, the hash also changes.

-Whenever an end user wants to invoke a function, they specify the hash of the code and entry point of the function that they expect to be processing their data.
+Whenever an end user wants to invoke a function, they specify the hash of the code and the function's entry point that they expect to be processing their data.
 Once the Conclave Functions enclave receives the request, it checks the expected hash against the actual hash as calculated inside the enclave and rejects the invocation request if they do not match.
-This ensures the user fully controls what code can access their data.
+This verification ensures that the user fully controls what code can access their data.

 The `ccl` tool will automatically use the previously calculated hash.
 This is not the most secure way to execute a function because if the hash changes, the `ccl` calculation will automatically update and call the function